Skip to main content

 Respect for your quarry should extend to all animals that you hunt.
 You must use the right equipment to effectively and humanely hunt pest animals.

 You can use dogs to point and flush pigs.
-It is a serious offence to use any dog that attacks, holds or maims an animal you are hunting.
+It is a offence to use any dog that attacks, holds or maims an animal you are hunting.

 Fox hunters who use hounds and horses must be members of an approved hunting organisation who use horses and hounds for hunting foxes.
 The only hounds permitted to be used for this purpose are 'foxhounds' identified by a legible ear tattoo and registered with the approved organisation.